 The Tourist Corridor extends between Cabo San Lucas and San Jose del Cabo, and is lined with many all-inclusive resorts.

 Some are budget- and family-friendly.
-Others are more sumptuous and appeal to adult groups or couples seeking sophisticated secluded digs.
+Others are more sumptuous and several all-inclusive resorts are just for adult groups or couples seeking sophisticated secluded digs.

 We’ve stayed at the Grand Velas Los Cabos, a high-end, all-inclusive resort along this strip – and loved it!

 We’ve also stayed at Las Ventanas al Paraiso (a Rosewood resort).
 While very high-end (and recommended) too, it’s not all-inclusive.